keenechung/orthopedic-patient-classifier/README.md

 ## Introduction

-A multi-class classification machine learning model that predicts disc hernia (Herniated Disc) or spondylolisthesis in orthopedic patients based using six biomechanical data points.
+A multi-class classification machine learning model that predicts disc hernia (Herniated Disc) or spondylolisthesis in orthopedic patients using six biomechanical data points.

 ## Information